What is the equation of a tangent to a circle from an external point?

 1) When the point lies on the circle itself :

-In this case, only a possible tangent can be constructed.
+In this case, only one tangent can be constructed.

 Case 2- When the point lies outside the circle